remuslazar/chargev-db/docs/API.md

 #### Default sorting

-The records are sorted by the modification timestamp in a descending order.
-The `limit` option can be used to fetch only the most recent records.
+The records are sorted by the modification timestamp in an **ascending** order.

 ### Delta Downloads